Epilepsy [Types, Symptoms, Diagnosis & Treatment]

 How Epilepsy Diagnosis is Done?

 The diagnosis of epilepsy requires patience.
 To diagnose this disorder, one would need at least two unprovoked seizures.
-However, doctors usually run the following tests for an accurate epilepsy diagnosis:

 • Electroencephalogram (EEG): The doctor places sensors on your scalp to record electrical activities in your brain.
 It is a symptom if you have abnormal changes in your normal brain wave pattern.